itdxer/neupy/site/2015/07/04/boston_house_prices_dataset.rst

 Boston house-prices dataset
 ===========================

-For this tutorial we are going to predict Boston house prices via Conjugate gradient.
+For this article we are going to predict Boston house prices via Conjugate gradient.

 For the beginning we should get some data.